-The manufacturer shall declare the normal parameter conditions under which the regeneration process occurs (soot load, temperature, exhaust back-pressure, etc.) and its duration time (n2).
-The manufacturer shall also provide all the data to determine the time between two regenerations (n1).
+The manufacturer shall declare the normal parameter conditions under which the regeneration process occurs (soot load, temperature, exhaust back-pressure, etc.) and its duration based on the number of cycles $(n_r)$ .
+The manufacturer shall also provide all the data to determine the number of cycles between two regenerations (n).
 The exact procedure to determine this time shall be agreed by the type approval or certification authority based upon good engineering judgement.